RelationalAI/StaticLint.jl/README.md

 # StaticLint.jl

 StaticLint is a static code analyzer for Julia.
-It runs some rules on Julia source code.
+It searches for patterns in Julia source code, such patterns aiming to indicate issues and deserve to be reported to the end-user.

 ## Basic usage